 Incorrect spelling, explanation:

 withought is a wrong form; there is no such word in English.
-It is probably a misspelling which happen due to similar pronunciation to the correct form without.
+It is probably a misspelling that happens due to similar pronunciation to the correct form without.
 Without dates back to Middle English withouten.

 Correct spelling, explanation: this word was already known before 900.
-In Middle English, withouten, it was a combination of adverb and preposition.
+In Middle English, withouten was a combination of adverb and preposition.
 Today we can also split it into two: with and out; together they describe the meaning of the whole word perfectly.

 Withought would be pronounced similarly, but it is a misspelling.